dheller1/lame_pthreads/README.txt

       https://github.com/tronkko/dirent

   BUILD
 ==================================

   - Linux:
      I provided a (minimal) Makefile, so

   	   make

      is all you need.
-If anything goes wrong, ensure that the include path for	"lame.h" is correct and the libraries libpthread andlibmp3lame can be found.
+If anything goes wrong, ensure that the include path for "lame.h" is correct and the libraries libpthread and libmp3lame can be found.
      Feel free to change warning and optimization levels etc.
      Tested with: g++ 4.8.4